Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: Experiments

 \subsection{Testbeds}

-We evaluated trained models on both the in-distribution validation set and the held-out (OOD) benchmarks.
+We evaluated models on both the in-distribution validation set and the held-out (OOD) benchmarks.
 This distinction allows us to measure both in-distribution performance and out-of-distribution robustness.
 For \textbf{Held-in validation}, we split the CodeGym dataset into a training set and a validation set.
-The validation set comprises $500$ CodeGym environments unseen during training, each with no more than two test cases, for a total of $972$ evaluations.
-For \textbf{Held-out (OOD) benchmarks.} We categorize the held-out benchmarks along three distinct axes of generalization: (i) domain (tool use), (ii) interaction pattern (multi-turn dialogue), and (iii) skill (reasoning).
-The trained models are evaluated on representative benchmarks from each category listed below.
-Multi-turn tasks follow the standard ReAct~\citep{yao2023react} protocol, while single-turn question answering uses CoT~\citep{wei2022chain} prompts. \begin{itemize}[leftmargin=*] \item \textbf{Tool use:} $\tau$-bench~\citep{yao2024tau} and $\tau^2$-bench~\citep{barres2025tau}, where LLM agents interact with a set of tools to satisfy user requests while following the system instructions.
-We use GPT-4.1 as the user simulator. \item \textbf{Multi-turn interaction:} ALFWorld~\citep{shridhar2020alfworld}\hide{ and TextWorldExpress~\citep{jansen2022textworldexpress}}, which places agents in long-horizon text-based environments requiring sequences of actions to achieve goals.
-We select 50 problems from the ALFWorld evaluation dataset. \item \textbf{Reasoning:} ZebraLogic~\citep{lin2025zebralogic} and MMLU-pro~\citep{wang2024mmlu}, to verify that performance in standard logical and commonsense reasoning tasks does not degrade.
-We sample 200 puzzles from the evaluation set for ZebraLogic and 1000 problems for MMLU-pro. \end{itemize}
+The validation set comprises $500$ CodeGym environments unseen during training, each with no more than two task configurations, for a total of $972$ evaluations.
+For \textbf{Held-out (OOD) benchmarks,} we categorize the benchmarks along three distinct axes of generalization: (i) domain (tool use), (ii) pattern (multi-turn interaction), and (iii) skill (reasoning).
+Models are evaluated on representative benchmarks from each category listed below.
+Importantly, \emph{these OOD tasks are semantically distinct from CodeGym’s synthesized environments}.
+Multi-turn tasks follow the standard ReAct~\citep{yao2023react} protocol, while single-turn question answering uses CoT~\citep{wei2022chain} prompts. \begin{itemize} \item \textbf{Tool use:} $\tau$-bench~\citep{yao2024tau} and $\tau^2$-bench~\citep{barres2025tau}, where LLM agents interact with external tools and communicate with a user to satisfy the user’s request while following system instructions, rather than programming or executing code.
+We use GPT-4.1 as the user simulator. \item \textbf{Multi-turn interaction:} ALFWorld~\citep{shridhar2020alfworld}\hide{ and TextWorldExpress~\citep{jansen2022textworldexpress}}, which places agents in text-based embodied environments involving household navigation, object manipulation, and long-horizon stateful interactions that are fundamentally separate from coding tasks.
+We sample 50 problems from the ALFWorld evaluation dataset. \item \textbf{Reasoning:} ZebraLogic~\citep{lin2025zebralogic} and MMLU-pro~\citep{wang2024mmlu}, to verify that performance in standard logical and commonsense reasoning tasks does not degrade.
+We sampled 200 puzzles from ZebraLogic and 1,000 problems from MMLU-pro. \end{itemize}